ShizukaDonaghue/happy-beans/README.md

 * [RealFaviconGenerator](https://realfavicongenerator.net/) was used to generate the favicon from the logo.

 ## Other Online Tools used
-* [Balsamiq](https://balsamiq.com/) was used to generate wireframes for the website.
+* [Balsamiq](https://balsamiq.com/) was used to generate wireframes for the application.
 * [Figma](https://www.figma.com/) was used to generate the database schema.
 * [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the website for different screen sizes.
 * [Wave Web Accessibility Evaluation Tools](https://wave.webaim.org/) were used to test accessiblity.
 * [Coolors](https://coolors.co) was used to generate the colour palette.
 * [ScreenToGif](https://www.screentogif.com/) was used to create the GIF image in the Bug section.
-* [Remove Background](https://www.remove.bg/) was used to remove the background for the logos.
+* [Remove Background](https://www.remove.bg/) was used to remove the background from the logos.
-* [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the mockup image showing the website on various screen sizes.
+* [Am I Responsive](https://ui.dev/amiresponsive) was used to generate the mockup image showing the application on various screen sizes.
 * [Compressor.io](https://compressor.io/) was used to compress the images used in the application and README.
 * [Grammarly](https://app.grammarly.com/) was used to remove grammatical and typographical errors in the game and README file.